uvaai/dpl/submit/malaria/submit.md

 - You may submit and re-submit without limit up until the deadline.
 However, each time you submit, you need to submit all problems at once.

-- In case of problems submitting, ask your teacher or send an e-mail to <minorai@mprog.nl>.
+- In case of problems submitting, ask your teacher or send an e-mail to <ai@proglab.nl>.

 **Note:** Your files can not exceed 5mb in total size (all added together).
 If your `malaria_exploration.ipynb` notebook is too large, `display()` less images in your notebooks, and double-check your number of prints.